shreyah963/note-app/terraform/README.md

-# Terraform Infrastructure for Wiz Technical Exercise
+# Terraform Infrastructure

-This folder contains the Infrastructure-as-Code (IaC) for deploying the required AWS environment for the Wiz technical exercise.
+This folder contains the Infrastructure-as-Code (IaC) for deploying the required AWS environment

 ## Structure